Watch the webinar now:

 What are order costs?

 Ordering costs are the expenses incurred as part of the procurement process for the creation and processing of orders.
 They include all internal and external costs incurred when ordering goods or services.
-These include personnel costs for order processing, communication costs, costs for comparing offers and contract negotiations as well as administrative costs.
+These include personnel costs for order management, communication costs, costs for comparing offers and negotiating contracts as well as administrative costs.

 Core elements of order costs